2ndsleep/2ndsleep.github.io/_drafts/thoughts/2024-03-13-static-web-app-terraform-deprecation.md

 Never mind that it's the same underlying type of Azure resource.
 That's just the way Terraform works.
 In the Terraformm state file, this is a different resource, so the old one's gotta go and a new "different" resource will be created.

 **But wait, don't run `terraform apply` yet!** (I'm sorry if you already did.
 I should have warned you earlier.
-If you did, it's okay, you can [fix it](#whoops-i-accidentally-applied-my-configuration).)
+If you did, it's okay, I have a [solution](#whoops-i-accidentally-applied-my-configuration).)
 We can fix this without redeploying by updating our state file.

 ## Update State File

 Terraform has some commands to make your state file align with reality.
-What we need to do is get rid of our **azurerm_static_site** resource from the state file and import the Static Web App Azure resource as a **azurerm_static_web_app** Terraform resource.
-Whew!
+What we need to do is get rid of our **azurerm_static_site** resource from the state file and import the Static Web App Azure resource as an **azurerm_static_web_app** Terraform resource.
+Whew, that sounds like a lot!

 First, let's import our **azurerm_static_web_app** resource using the `terraform import` command.
 The full syntax looks like this: